Congratulations! After months of job hunting, you finally got hired for the job you wanted!

 Getting a new job is exciting.
 However, after the dust settles from celebrating this accomplishment, you have some work to do.

 Being a new employee can be tough sometimes.
-But if you're ready to embrace the challenge, you can make a smooth career change.
+But if you're ready to embrace the challenge, you can make a smooth transition into your new role.

 Understand The Company Culture

 First, take time to get to know the culture of your new company.
 The best way to do this is to schedule meetings with your team—both those who will be working for you and with you.

 Ask them questions about their work routine and how they get things accomplished.
 It's also a good idea to get a sense of how easy or difficult it is to implement new ideas and initiatives.
 This will give you a good feel for how adaptable (or how slow) the company culture is to change.

 You should also take note of your own workplace personality and how it fits into the company culture.
 If you're in need of a good personality test, try Work It Daily's FREE Workplace Personas Quiz.